scipp/scipp/doc/design.md

 Probably many of these things could be added to `xarray`, but the involved complexities imply that the resulting effort is not less than a from-scratch implementation.
 Furthermore, `xarray` seems to be less than 5 years old with very few active contributors, so building everything on top of it is an additional (albeit probably small) risk.

 Furthermore, while `xarray` uses `numpy` internally and performance is thus adequate in many situations, having a C++ library enables us to get maximum performance if needed, i.e., there are better opportunities for performance improvements.

+Since we intend to reuse large parts of Mantid that have been written in C++, having a core data structure that is based on Python may be very limiting.
+It would probably possible to wrap it as C++ types using, e.g., `pybind11`, but it is likely an inconvenient way of working and comes with significant performance penalties.

 ### <a name="overview-examples"></a>Examples